conorwhanson/bikesharing/README.md

 ![checkout_duration](https://github.com/conorwhanson/bikesharing/blob/main/resources/Checkout_Duration.png)
 ![checkout_duration_gender](https://github.com/conorwhanson/bikesharing/blob/main/resources/Checkout_durationgender.png)

 Finally, maintenance will be key to ensure smooth operation of daily bike rentals.
-Tracking bike usage by bike ID helps to know when a bike is due for maintenance, as well as which bikes get the most use and therefore will need more frequent maintenance. |
+Tracking bike usage by bike ID will indicate when a bike is due for maintenance, as well as which bikes get the most use and therefore will need more frequent maintenance.
+This can also aid in rotating bikes to different hubs to ensure even usage. |
 --------------------------------|
 ![bike_trips_by_ID](https://github.com/conorwhanson/bikesharing/blob/main/resources/bike_repairs.png)